Kisiekx/kisiekx/README.md

 I am a 17 year old student from Poland with a passion for cyber security and software development.
 I am currently working on a project called btone.tech Crew Portal, which is a system to manage employees  for a small organization.
 The project is still in early development, but I am very excited to work on it and see it grow.
 In my spare time, I like to tinker with light engineering projects in GrandMA2.

+I know that my code isn't the best, but I am more than eager to learn how to code at enterprise level.

 <h3 align="left">Languages and Tools:</h3>